Cluckhead/Bang/README.md

 *   **`fund_duration_details.html`:** Shows the security duration changes for a specific fund.
 Extends `base.html`.
 Displays a table (`<table id="fund-duration-table">`) listing securities held by the fund, sorted by their 1-day duration change.
 Security names link to their detail pages.
 *   **`metric_page.html`:** (Potentially older/alternative version) Similar to `metric_page_js.html` but seems designed for server-side rendering of charts (e.g., using a library like `mpld3` or passing chart HTML directly) rather than client-side rendering with JavaScript.
 *   **`exclusions_page.html`**: The UI for managing security exclusions.
 Extends `base.html`.
 Displays the current list of exclusions with their details (SecurityID, AddDate, EndDate, Comment) and a 'Remove' button for each.
 Also includes a form to add new exclusions, featuring a filterable dropdown for selecting securities and inputs for End Date (optional) and Comment (required).
+*   **`get_data.html`:** The page for simulating API data retrieval.
+    *   Displays a **"Current Data File Status" table** at the top, showing each file listed in `QueryMap.csv`, its last modified time, the *latest* date found within the file (checking common date columns like 'Date', 'Position Date' and formats like YYYY-MM-DD, DD/MM/YYYY), and a list of the fund codes found (checking columns like 'Code', 'Fund Code').
+    *   Provides a form to select funds and a date range for simulating API calls.
+    *   Includes an area to display the status and results of the simulation.
+*   **`comparison_summary_page.html`:** Displays a summary table comparing original and new data (e.g., sec_spread vs. sec_spreadSP), showing differences and allowing filtering.
+*   **`comparison_details_page.html`:** Shows a detailed side-by-side chart comparing original and new time-series data for a single security.

 ## JavaScript Files (`static/js/`)